 A development permit is a document issued under the Land Use Bylaw that approves a development.

 It is always best to assume that a development permit is required in order to engage in any activity that comes under the definition of development (See "The Difference Between Subdivision and Development" under the "Development of Land").

-Section 4.1 of the MD of Foothills Land Use Bylaw states that:
+Section 4.1 of Foothills County Land Use Bylaw states that: